NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 The FK preamble is constructed by a set of data segments, of which there are two configurations.
-The first configuration consists of a list of key-value pairs, and the second is a simple data `blob' with no requirements as to it's formatting.
-Each segment is begun by a delineating line, for key-value pairs the segment opening line is
+The first configuration consists of a list of key-value pairs, and the second is a simple data 'blob' with no requirements as to its formatting.
+Each segment begins with a delineating line which for key-value pairs is

     _SegmentName_____________________________________________

-and for data blobs the opening line is
+and for data blobs is

     {SegmentName_____________________________________________